The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Selection of the Sample of Galaxies

 All sources that are brighter than or equal to 29th magnitude in the reddest broadband filter, F444W, are selected.
 This is about 0.5 mag brighter than the limiting magnitudes for all NIRCam filters in JADES \citep[Table 2 in][]{Rieke23}.
 This cut removes 82,606 objects with 97,103 remaining.
 Next, we remove point sources using the {\tt FLAG\_ST} flag.
 This cut removes 531 sources, leaving 96,572 galaxies.
 All sources that are contaminated by diffraction spikes from bright stars are removed with the {\tt FLAG\_BS} flag.
 Those that are contaminated by bright neighbors are removed using the {\tt FLAG\_BN} flag.
 The former cut removes 1,504 galaxies and the latter removes 23,672, with 71,396 left.

 Galaxies over $2<z<12$ are selected.
-This is done to enable the identification of clumps in the rest-NUV at all redshifts, following pre-JWST studies \citep[e.g.,][]{Wuyts12, Guo15, Shibuya16}, over the widest possible range in redshift.
+This is done to enable the identification of clumps in the rest-near-ultraviolet (NUV) at all redshifts, following pre-JWST studies \citep[e.g.,][]{Wuyts12, Guo15, Shibuya16}, over the widest possible range in redshift.
 The lower limit of $z=2$ is chosen because the bluest NIRCam bandpass available, F090W, spans the rest-frame NUV starting at $z=2$.
 The upper limit of $z=12$ is chosen such that the reddest bandpasses sample the rest-frame Balmer break.
 The range $2<z<12$ thus spans the rest-UV to rest-optical at all redshifts for the NIRCam bandpasses in JADES.
 This rest-frame wavelength coverage is optimal for the measurement of stellar masses and SFRs \citep{Pacifici12, Pforr12, Buat14}.
 Applying the redshift cut removes 38,947 galaxies and leaves 32,449.

-Further cuts are applied to select galaxies that are brighter than or equal to 29th magnitude in a NIRCam bandpass spanning the rest-frame NUV, which is assumed to cover 0.19 -- 0.27 $\mu$m (cf. the GALEX NUV bandpass).
+Further cuts are applied to select galaxies that are brighter than or equal to 29th magnitude in a NIRCam bandpass spanning the rest-frame NUV, which is assumed to cover 0.19 -- 0.27 $\mu$m (see the GALEX NUV bandpass).
 Galaxies must be brighter than 29th magnitude in F090W over $2<z<3.5$; in F115W over $3.5<z<5$; in F150W over $5<z<6.5$; in F200W over $6.5 <z <9$; and in F277W over $9<z<12$.
 These redshift ranges and choices of bandpasses are shown in Figure \ref{fig:filter_rf_nuv}.
 Applying these cuts removes 13,256 galaxies and leaves 19,193.

-Cuts are then applied on the morphologies of galaxies.
-These are done to exclude compact and edge-on galaxies and have often been applied in pre-JWST studies of clumpy galaxies \citep[e.g.,][]{Guo12, Guo15, Shibuya16}.
-Galaxies with circular half-light radii of at least 0.\arcsec1 in the F444W bandpass are selected.
-This removes 2,848 galaxies with 16,345 remaining.
+Cuts are then applied to exclude compact and edge-on galaxies{, following} pre-JWST studies of clumpy galaxies \citep[e.g.,][]{Guo12, Guo15, Shibuya16, Sattari23}.
+Galaxies with circular half-light radii of at least 0.\arcsec1 in the F444W bandpass are selected. {This minimum size is slightly larger than the half width at half maximum of the F444W point-spread function (PSF, \citealt{ZhuangShen24}) and is imposed in order to select galaxies that are resolved.} This removes 2,848 galaxies with 16,345 remaining.
 Galaxies with axis ratios of $b/a \geq 0.5$ are chosen.
-This excludes 933 more.
+This excludes 933 more {galaxies}.